luo-yuanfu/is-despot/README.md

 For a description of our example domains and more POMDP problems see [the POMDP page](http://www.pomdp.org/examples/).

-## Using DESPOT with External Systems
+## Using IS-DESPOT with External Systems

+Like DESPOT, IS-DESPOT can be used with external systems.
 An example of integrating DESPOT with an external Gazebo simulator can be found in [the DESPOT tutorials page](https://github.com/AdaCompNUS/despot_tutorials.git).
+To use IS-DESPOT with external systems, follow the instruction there and replace the despot package with this is-despot package.
+Note that you also need to specify the importance distribution to use IS-DESPOT.

 ## Package Contents